coder/docs/guides/customization/vnc.md

 1. Click **Create Environment**

-## Step 5: Create a Dev URL and access the VNC
+## Option 1: Connect via web

-Now that you've created your environment, you'll need to create a [dev URL](../../environments/devurls.md) so that you can access its services.
+If your image includes [noVNC](https://github.com/novnc/noVNC), or another web-based client, you can use a [dev URL](../../environments/devurls.md) to access it securely.

 1. From the **environment overview** page, click **Add URL**

-1. Provide the **Port** number that the VNC is running on (this information is defined in the image you used to build this environment).
+1. Provide the **Port** number that noVNC is running on (this information is defined in the image you used to build this environment).

 1. Provide a **name** for the dev URL.